FOSS-Supremacy/tic-tac-four/README.md

 # Tic Tac Four

-The world-first native and multiplayer Tic-Tac-Toe game with 4 in a row with many grid sizes.
+The world-first native and multiplayer [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game with 4 in a row with many grid sizes.

 We also plan to have tournaments.

 ## Motivation

-The "3 in a row" rule dominate all Tic-Tac-Toe games, which limit the strategy thinking of the game.
+The "3 in a row" rule dominate all Tic-Tac-Toe games, which limit the strategy planning of the game.

 There's a not well known "4 in a row" rule that increase the strategy planning to a level comparable to Checkers and Chess games.